raucao/liquid_interface/README.md

 ============

 * Rails 3
+* Bundler
 * MongoDB

 Getting started
 ===============

-With the latest Rails 3 beta gem installed and a MongoDB running on localhost, just follow these steps to get the application running:
+With the Rails 3 and Bundler gems installed and a MongoDB running on localhost, just follow these steps to get the application running:

 1. Clone the repository and cd to the app dir:

         $ git clone git://github.com/skddc/liquid_interface.git
         $ cd liquid_interface

 2. Install the app dependencies:

         $ bundle install

+3. Add your LiquidFeedback API key to config/initializers/config.rb

-3. Use the custom rake task to import issues and initiatives:
+4. Use the following rake task to import issues and initiatives (currently only from lqpp.de/be):

         $ rake liquid:sync

-4. Start the server:
+5. Start the server:

         $ rails server

-5. Point you browser to localhost:3000 and enjoy (only /issues has content at the moment).
+6. Point you browser to http://localhost:3000 and enjoy (only /issues has content at the moment).